 There are several local islands near Hanimadhoo, where you can get by local ferry.

-The only disadvantage of this Maldivian paradise is a distance to Male.
+The only disadvantage of this Maldivian paradise is the distance to Male.
 It’s approximately 300 km.
 So the only type of transfer is a domestic flight.
 But this remoteness can be made up for by the island’s nature, true solitude, and magnificent views.

-Hanimaadhoo is a quiet fishing village with lots of tree-shade and swings.
+Hanimaadhoo is a quiet fishing village with lots of tree shade and swings.
 Fishing and agriculture are what most of the 2500 inhabitants of the island do for work.

 Apart from the international airport, there is a village on the island that occupies about 1/3 of the island.
 The population is 2,500 people.
-There is an ATM, a hospital, a school, a mosque, a post-office, and a police station – in fact, they can be found on any inhabited island.
+There is an ATM, a hospital, a school, a mosque, a post office, and a police station – in fact, they can be found on any inhabited island.

-At the northern end of the island a climate observatory is located.
+At the northern end of the island, a climate observatory is located.
 The data provided by the observatory is used not only for the weather forecast but also for monitoring climate changes in the region.
-This issue is very important in Maldives, because sea level is rising, and soon (in 50 years or so) the majority of Maldivian islands can disappear underwater.
+This issue is very important in the Maldives, because sea level is rising, and soon (in 50 years or so) the majority of Maldivian islands can disappear underwater.

 In recent years more and more people are moving to Hanimaadhoo from Hathifushi and Hondaidhoo.
 It is planned that this island will soon become an important tourist center of the northern province of Maldives.

 There are only 7 guest houses and an eco-hotel on the island.